Mecklenburg: Early history

 Mecklenburg is the site of many prehistoric dolmen tombs.
-Its earliest organised inhabitants may have had Celtic origins.
+Its earliest organised inhabitants have had Slavic origins.
 By no later than 100 BC the area had been populated by pre-Christian Germanic peoples.

-The traditional symbol of Mecklenburg, the grinning steer's head (Low German: Ossenkopp, lit.: 'oxen's head', with osse being a synonym for steer and bull in Middle Low German), with an attached hide, and a crown above, may have originated from this period.
-It represents what early peoples would have worn, i.e. a steers's head as a helmet, with the hide hanging down the back to protect the neck from the sun, and overall as a way to instill fear in the enemy.
+The traditional symbol of Mecklenburg, the grinning steer's head (Low German: Ossenkopp, lit.: 'oxen's head', with osse being a synonym for steer and bull in Middle Low German), with an attached hide and a crown above, may have originated from this period.
+It represents what early peoples would have worn, i.e. a steer's head as a helmet, with the hide hanging down the back to protect the neck from the sun, and overall as a way to instill fear in the enemy.

-From the 7th through the 12th centuries, Mecklenburg was inhabited by Western Slavs who migrated there from what is now eastern Poland and north-western Ukraine.
+From the 7th through the 12th centuries, Mecklenburg was inhabited by Western Slavs who migrated there from Poland and north-western Ukraine.
 Among them were the Obotrites and other tribes that Frankish sources referred to as "Wends".
 The 11th-century founder of the Mecklenburger dynasty of Dukes and later Grand Dukes, which lasted until 1918, was Nyklot of the Obotrites.

 In the late 12th century, Henry the Lion, Duke of the Saxons, reconquered the region, took oaths from its local lords, and Christianized its people, in a precursor to the Northern Crusades.
 From the 12th to 14th centuries, large numbers of Germans and Flemings settled the area (Ostsiedlung), importing German law and improved agricultural techniques.
 The Wends who survived all warfare and devastation of the centuries before, including invasions of and expeditions into Saxony, Denmark and Liutizic areas as well as internal conflicts, were assimilated in the centuries thereafter.
 However, elements of certain names and words used in Mecklenburg speak to the lingering Slavic influence.
 An example would be the city of Schwerin, which was originally called Zuarin in Slavic.
 Another example is the town of Bresegard, the 'gard' portion of the town name deriving from the Slavic word 'grad', meaning city or town.

 Since the 12th century, the territory remained stable and relatively independent of its neighbours; one of the few German territories for which this is true.
 During the Reformation, the Duke in Schwerin would convert to Protestantism and so would follow the Duchy of Mecklenburg in 1549.

 Historical 7-field coat of arms, symbolizing the seven lordships of Mecklenburg: The duchy of Mecklenburg, the princedoms (former dioceses) of Schwerin and Ratzeburg, the county of Schwerin and the Herrschafts (lordships) of Rostock, Werle and Stargard.